Lucario443/Lua-To-EXE/README.md

 Export/Compile .lua files to .exe files.
 Tested with https://github.com/rjpcomputing/luaforwindows/releases

-You may or may not need to install dependencies.
+You don't need lua to convert, but you do need lua to run the converted files.